 @louisgreenberg | blog | books

 S.L.
 GREY (Apocalypse, The Lowest Heaven) is a South African duo writing thriller novels under a pseudonym.
 One half of S.L.
 Grey worked in a bookselling chain for 13 years, and gained an MA in Vampire Fiction.
 The other has animated horror films, won an award for South African fiction and written a love poem to a zombie.
-Their first book, The Mall was published by Corvus in 2011.
-The Ward will be published in 2012 and The New Girl in 2013.
+Their first book, The Mall was published by Corvus in 2011, followed by The Ward (2012) and The New Girl (2013).

 @slgreyauthor | blog

 JON COURTENAY GRIMWOOD (Apocalypse, The Lowest Heaven) as born in Malta and christened in the upturned bell of a ship.
 He grew up in the Far East, Britain and Scandinavia.
 Felaheen, the third of his novels featuring Asraf Bey, a half-Berber detective, won the BSFA Award for Best Novel.
 So did End of the World Blues, about a British sniper on the run from Iraq and running an Irish bar in Tokyo.
 The Fallen Blade, the first of three novels set in an alternate 15th-century Venice was published in US in January 2011 & UK and Australia in February 2011.
 The Outcast Blade, his second book in the sequence, was released in April 2012 and the series concludes in 2013 with with The Exiled Blade.
-His next novel, The Last Banquet (Canongate) will be released in 2013.
+His latest novel is The Last Banquet (Canongate, 2013).

 @joncg_novelist | blog | books